Infrastructure

 Actions:

-1. Configure Deliverability Infrastructure (distribute sends evenly)
+1. Configure domain rotation (distribute sends evenly across domains)

-3. Define per-inbox volume limits (e.g., 30-50/day for Gmail)
+3. Define per-inbox volume limits (e.g., 50/day total for Gmail—this includes both cold emails and warmup emails)

 4. Automate pause/resume for problematic accounts